Niloy-Chakraborty/Real-Time-Data-Monitoring-System/README.md

 1) Unzip the data (If you need to do so..)
 2) Run main file.
 It will create Json data and publish it to the Message Queue
 3) Run consumer.
 It will consume the data from MQ and insert the data to the InfluDB
+4) Finally you can easily monitor the data in Chronograf.

 # SoftWare Installation Guideline: